-Small groups will run from April to August 2018.
+Small groups will run from April to August 2019.
 Each small group will have two faculty and four trainees.
-Small group meetings will each be approximately 90 minutes and will be scheduled twice monthly using video teleconference and a web-based slide sharing site.
+Small group meetings will each be approximately 60-90 minutes and will be scheduled 2-3x's monthly using video teleconference and a web-based slide sharing site.
 Trainees will spend at least 2-3 hours per week working on assignments, reviewing course material, participating in small group meetings by teleconference, and attending webinars remotely.

 Trainees will be expected to arrive at the in-person residential course with a preliminary clinical trial protocol and informed consent document (developed during small groups).
-CTMC 2018 trainees must arrange to be in Ann Arbor, MI for the entire week and be free from clinical, teaching, and other professional responsibilities to allow for the refinement and finalization of their protocols.
-The residential course will start with a dinner reception on the evening of August 20.
-Lectures will begin at 8AM and end at 5:30PM on August 21 - 22.
-There will be small group activities August 21 and 22; and a networking dinner on August 22.
-The course will run 8AM - 4:30PM on August 23.
+CTMC 2019 trainees must arrange to be in Iowa City, IA for the entire week and be free from clinical, teaching, and other professional responsibilities to allow for the refinement and finalization of their protocols.
+The residential course will start with a dinner reception on the evening of July 22, 2019.
+Lectures will begin at 8AM and end at 5:30PM on July 23 - 25, 2019.
+There will be small group activities July 23 and 24; and a networking dinner on July 24.
+The course will run 8AM - 4:30PM on July 24.

 Additional support during the residential course is provided by the American Academy of Neurology.

 Small groups will run from August to November 2019.
 Trainees will spend a significant amount of time refining their trial protocol and grant proposal, and preparing for the Mock Study Section which will be held in November 2019.
 Again, trainees will need to spend at least 2-3 hours per week working on assignments, reviewing course material, participating in small group meetings by teleconference, and attending webinars remotely.
 The intention is that this time after the residential course will be similar to what would already be needed in terms of preparing a trial protocol/grant proposal, but will be enhanced by the mentorship and structure of this course.